architweb/ClickUpAlert/README.md

       # Last step: Send ClickUp notification upon successful deployment
       - name: Send ClickUp Notification
-        # Use a specific version tag (like @v1.4.2) for stability
+        uses: architweb/ClickUpNotification@v1.5.0 # Use the latest version of the action
-        uses: architweb/ClickUpNotification@v1
         with:
           # Pass the required secrets to the action
           clickup_api_token: ${{ secrets.CLICKUP_API_TOKEN }}